How does Ajax Work

 Ajax is a set of technologies, supported by a web browser, including these elements:

-The “asynchronous” word, means that the response of the server will be processed when available, without waiting and freezing the display of the page.
+The word “asynchronous” means that the response from the server will be processed when available, without waiting and freezing the display of the page.

 Dynamic HTML has the same purpose and is a set of standards: HTML, CSS, and JavaScript.
 This allows changing the display of the page from user commands or from text typed by the user.